intern-tester/cathedra-test-system/README.md

 If you use Heroku WebApp: Set in Heroku settings `ConfigVars`:
 `API` : `1234:000000` - Telegram bot token.
 > Note: `API` is required on Heroku WebApp Settings.
-It needed to create Webhook and properly work bot.
+It needed to create Webhook for properly work bot.
 To get this Token, you needed go to `@BotFather` and select `API Token`.

 ## Usage
 To preperly work bot, neede get _$token_ from _Heroku ConfigVars_: